arpita-biswas/CodeU_Assignment2/README.md

 # CodeU_Assignment2
 Please view branch "review" for reviewing my code.
-Assumption: No duplicate elements are present in the binary tree
+Assumption: No duplicate elements are present in the binary tree.

 Assignment 2 has two questions:
 ## Q1